jmslbam/LearningRuby/README.md

 Code when learning Ruby.
 All code is homebrewn on Windows XP.
 Installation was peace of cake.
 Not a lie ;)

+# How to use
+## wk1/myfirstruby.rb

+Choose from commandline (currently with error)
+`wk1/myfirstruby.rb`

+or

+Choose from commandline with an an argument
+`wk1/myfirstruby.rb 0`

 # Questions about Ruby
 - Why include `require 'rubygems'`